rschmukler/JanusConfigurationSyncer/README.md

 # Janus Configuration

-A base rackfile and directory structure to keep [Janus distrobution's](https://github.com/carlhuda/janus) in sync between installations.
-Also includes all the plugins that I use in my VIM (in addition to what Janus provides)
+A base Rakefile and directory structure to keep [Janus distrobution's](https://github.com/carlhuda/janus) config files in sync between installations.

 ## Installation

-To get the initial set of vimrc files linked simply run `rake install`.
-The rakefile will move existing vimrc files to <file>.old
+To install the Rakefile to the system run the following: `curl -Lo- "http://bit.ly/jcs-bootstrap" | bash`

+### First System Installation

+Once you've installed the Rakefile you need to copy the config files and set up a git repository.
+You can do that by running the following:

+    cd ~/.janus/
+    rake install_create

+You will need to specify a Git repository URL which will be used to sychronize your config files and plugins.
+I also recommend installing plugins as submodules so that you can stay up to date.

+### Additional System Installations

+Once you have already configured a git repository you can create an installation and autolink your vimrc files by running the following

+    cd ~/.janus/
+    rake install_copy

-## Updating
+## Updating (Resychronizing)

-Updating is as simple as running `rake update` this will take care
+After you have run either `rake install_copy` or `rake install_create`, you can run `rake update` to pull the latest config files from your repository as well as update any plugins.

+## Pushing changes

+Standard git for pushing changes, simply run `git add .; git commit -m "comment"; git push`, You can then run `rake update` from another system and have it update everything for you.